laudspeaker/laudspeaker-posthog-plugin/README.md

  - To experience the full power of laudspeaker we recommend you import your posthog users first via the event integration on [laudspeakers application]
  (https:/loom.com/).

- - After configuring the posthog on our application then install the plugin, and provide your
+ - After configuring posthog on our application, install the plugin, and provide your
- - `write-key`, your `Lauspeaker URL` (also called the `Data Plane URL`)
+ - `write-key`, and your `Lauspeaker URL`.
+The other fields are optional
  - Then enable the plugin and you should start seeing events sent to laudspeaker

 ### License